This page may contain affiliate links. Learn More.

 Water the seeds well and keep watered every few days until they sprout.
 Luffas can take from 3 days to a month to germinate and many of them do not.
 Gourds are notoriously hard to germinate so don’t lose hope if you only get a few that make it.

-Make sure your luffa growing area has a long sturdy trellis.
+Make sure your growing loofah area has a long sturdy trellis.
 Luffa vines grow to about 30 feet in length or even more and they are thick and heavy.
 We grow ours along our chain link fence.
 They also require full sun at least 8 hours a day.

 Once the luffa vines get going and it’s nice and warm out, they will grow FAST and they are very drought tolerant.
 We usually never worry about watering ours, we just let nature take its course, but we do water weekly if there is drought.
 Sometimes Oklahoma summers are DRY.